Quantum machine learning of large datasets using randomized measurements: Discussion

+\revC{The quantum computation time scales linearly with dataset size $L$ and provides a quadratic speedup compared to conventional measurement methods such as the inversion test or swap test.
+Note that the classical post-processing to construct the kernel still scales as $L^2$.
+However, we note that current quantum computers perform measurements at a rate of $\sim5\,\text{kHz}$~\cite{arute2019quantum,wu2021strong}, which is a factor $10^6$ slower than commonly available classical computers.
+Further, using quantum computers is very expensive compared to classical computation.
+Thus, the main bottleneck for quantum machine learning algorithms on current quantum hardware lies within the quantum part, while the classical part can be easily parallelized and distributed.
+Therefore, our work opens up benchmarking quantum machine learning with large datasets on intermediate-size quantum computers, which was impractical with previously known methods. }

+\revB{For our encoding~\eqref{eq:encoding}, at small distances the quantum kernel in parameter space can be described by the QFIM via~\eqref{eq:fidelity_QFIM}.
+We note this relation is general for any type of PQC.
+The rank of the QFIM $\mathcal{F}$ indicates the number of independent directions in parameter space with \eqref{eq:fidelity_QFIM}.
+The maximal number of independent features $M_\text{max}$ that can be encoded via~\eqref{eq:encoding} is thus given by the rank of the QFIM, which is upper bounded by $\text{rank}(\mathcal{F})=M_\text{max}\le 2^{N+1}-2$~\cite{haug2021capacity}.
+Thus, even a modest number of qubits can represent a large number of parameters.
+The popular MNIST dataset~\cite{deng2012mnist} for classifying 2D images of handwritten digits has $28 \times 28$ pixels, which could be encoded in only $N=9$ qubits. }

-Our method scales linearly with dataset size $L$ and provides a quadratic speedup compared to conventional measurement methods such as the inversion test, allowing us to compute large datasets in a reasonable time.
-Additionally, the measurements for the dataset can be distributed between $G$ different quantum computers to achieve a further speedup by a factor of $G$.
-We demonstrate parallelization between two IBM quantum computers and achieve comparable accuracy to training with a single quantum computer.
-Our encoding can load up to $M=2^{N+1}-2$ features onto $N$ qubits such that the popular MNIST dataset for classifying 2D images of handwritten digits with $28 \times 28$ pixels could fit already on $N=9$ qubits~\cite{deng2012mnist}.
-Current state of the art quantum computers measure about 5000 quantum states per second~\cite{arute2019quantum,wu2021strong}.
-Assuming $s=8192$ measurement samples and $r=8$ measurement settings, our method can process the full MNIST training dataset with $L_\text{train}=60000$ entries in about 220 hours of quantum processing time of a single quantum computer.
-In contrast, the inversion or swap test would require at least 10 years with $s=1000$ samples.
-With our scheme, the currently available quantum computers can be benchmarked with large-scale datasets against classical machine learning algorithms and explore industrially relevant applications of quantum machine learning.
+Assuming $5\,\text{kHz}$ measurement rate, $s=8192$ measurement samples and $r=8$ measurement settings, our method can process the full MNIST training dataset with $L_\text{train}=60000$ entries in about 240 hours of quantum processing time of a single quantum computer.
+In contrast, the inversion or swap test would require at least 10 years with $s=1000$ samples on a quantum computer. \revB{With our scheme, we enable quantum machine learning with large datasets on intermediate-sized quantum computers.
+Future work could benchmark the performance of currently available quantum computers with datasets commonly used in classical machine learning.}